SAJIB3489/Break-and-continue-01---continue/README.md

 # Break-and-continue-01---continue
-Create a software that prints all positive integer values 1...100 that are not divisible by 7
+Create a software by C that prints all positive integer values 1...100 that are not divisible by 7